jonathanyeh0723/jonathanyeh0723/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=jonathanyeh0723&label=profile+visitors+🌍)

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github*
+*Note: Most used languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github*

 <!--
 **jonathanyeh0723/Jonathanyeh0723** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.